I've got so much stuff coming in here, I can't keep track of it anymore.

 That cannot be overstated.

-You just did overstate it, A.P.
 Obama made his debut on the national stage at the 2004 presidential convention at which Democrats nominated Kerry to challenge George W. Bush.

 See, I should have given you a hurl alert.

-Uh go grab a wastebasket for your puke.
+Go grab a wastebasket for your puke.

-That's what I feel like going through this story, and I'm not even halfway through it.
+It's what I feel like going through this story, and I'm not even halfway through it.

-I really tried to be the utility, you know, the hitter fielder at the time, the 64-year-old Kennedy said, his voice hoarse, his hip sore after an overnight flight.
+I really tried to be the utility, you know, the hitter-fielder at the time, the 64-year-old Kennedy said, his voice hoarse, his hip sore after an overnight flight.

 What is it about the libs and the trauma of having to fly on luxury jets?